 - Expectations, Open Access policy, license and copyright, author obligations, referee code of conduct, corrections and retractions

 - General terms and conditions pertaining to ownership, license to use, contributions, impermissible uses, etc.

-We prefer authors to prepare their manuscript using the SciPost LaTeX2e style, which you can download as a gzipped tarball, composed of the following individual files:
+We prefer authors to prepare their manuscript using the SciPost LaTeX style, which you can download as a gzipped tarball using the link above.

 While we also accept submissions in general LaTeX formats, using the SciPost style will simplify and accelerate production of the published version of your article in case of acceptance.
 If you are not using our template, please ensure the following:

 - use 10pt font size